 Breathtaking views from Swiss mountain railways

-Take in some of Switzerland's finest winter scenery on this magnificent holiday.
+Take in some of Switzerland's finest winter scenery on this magnificent tour.
 From our base in the wonderfully unspoilt town of Meiringen, we visit the lakeside town of Lucerne, ride a carriage in the mountain village of Grindelwald, and take a trip to the 'Top of Europe' on the famous Jungfrau Railway.

+Meet your group and Tour Manager at our Departure Office in St Pancras.
 We depart St Pancras International by Eurostar for Paris in Standard Premier Class, enjoying a light meal and drinks during the journey.
 We continue from Paris by First Class south through the French countryside to the delightful Alsatian town of Strasbourg where we enjoy dinner and stay overnight.

 Enjoy a morning at leisure to explore the delightful streets and half timbered houses of Strasbourg, before we continue in First Class into Switzerland, to Basel.
 We continue on the efficient Swiss rail network past Lake Thun to Interlaken, where we change for the narrowgauge train to the small, charming town of Meiringen.
 Our hotel in Meiringen is the Hotel Alpbach, where we stay in well-appointed deluxe rooms for six nights and on arrival we enjoy hot mulled wine.
 The hotel is set against a magnificent backdrop of towering snow covered peaks and situated just a short walk from the town centre.